 Toxic exposure has been a growing concern in the health field as it is becoming more common as time goes on.
 A study on children assessed household, school, and occupational exposures to pesticides and insecticides used in the home, in the yard, and at schools.
 The researchers found that such chemicals were associated with poorer neural and mental development, as well as leukemia, brain tumors, inattention, and other significant health consequences.19 Clearing out accumulated toxins is an alternative health measure that many find beneficial.
 At Alternative to Meds, neurotoxin removal is one of the fundamentals of health recovery, often leading to the reduction or elimination of symptoms due to neurotransmitter rehabilitation.

 Find Out More About the Alternative to Meds Center

 Call us today for more information on our protocols, treatment timelines, insurance coverage, and any other questions you may have.
 Our center may be able to offer you the treatment you have been seeking.
 You are not alone.
-Find out how we can help you or a loved one overcome the challenges of Trileptal withdrawal.
+Find out how Alternative to Meds Center can help you or a loved one to successfully overcome the often complex challenges of Trileptal withdrawal.

 12. Patel PR, De Jesus O. Partial Epilepsy.
 [Updated 2021 Feb 7].
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2021 Jan-.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK564376/ [cited 2022 Aug 30]